Skip to content

 WARNING

-Ensure that the MacOS library has been compiled (see instructions), then open gpupixel/demo/mac/GPUPixelMacApp.xcodeproj with Xcode.
+Make sure the MacOS library has been compiled (reference), open the project in gpupixel/demo/mac with Xcode

 WARNING